-When the spokes were made, the shoulders were not exactly of even height.
-When the spoke was tightened, more pressure was put on one shoulder than the other.
-This “cocked” the head of the spoke off to one side and it eventually snapped off.
+When the spokes were made, the shoulders were not precisely of even height.
+When the spoke got tightened, more pressure would be on one shoulder than the other.
+This “cocked” the head of the spoke off to one side, and it eventually snapped off.
 BMW recommended that each spoke head should be “set” with a hammer and pin punch.
 This drove the shoulders into the aluminum hub and seated both shoulders.
-A good whack to a tight spoke would often loosen it a bit and be retightening would finish the job.
-Often, putting the spoke shoulders into the old holes wasn’t enough, they needed to be “set.”
+A good whack to a tight spoke would often loosen it a bit, and retightening would finish the job.
+Often, putting the spoke shoulders into the old holes wasn’t enough; they needed to be “set.”
 This put a heavy burden on the mechanic.
 The wheel had to be laced, tightened a bit, then “set,” fully tightened and then trued.
-Once, I finished the whole wheel and then remembered to “set” it.
-I had to almost start all over as the rim was as loose as a goose.

 I have mixed and matched the types of spokes with no problems.
 Of course, I prefer the later type.
 If I were building a /5 wheel, I would only consider the later type spokes.

 I watched the /5 wheels being trued at the factory in Berlin with great interest.
 I was amazed that they didn’t use a dial indicator.
 I had used one for years and didn’t know that anybody would do it any other way.
 The guy was excellent and could true an already laced-up wheel in only 7 minutes.
 He did them all day long, but I did only about one a month.
 That is my excuse, and I am sticking with it.